filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   get-cc-collateral     Get the collateral required to pledge a committed capacity sector batching              manage batch sector operations match-pending-pieces  force a refreshed match of pending pieces to open sectors without manually waiting for more deals help, h               Shows a list of commands or help for one command
+   get-cc-collateral     Get the collateral required to pledge a committed capacity sector batching              manage batch sector operations match-pending-pieces  force a refreshed match of pending pieces to open sectors without manually waiting for more deals compact-partitions    removes dead sectors from partitions and reduces the number of partitions used if possible help, h               Shows a list of commands or help for one command

 OPTIONS: